Posted on 14 October 2019

 Inadvertently, she also entered into popular culture with her graph of pulsar waves that was published in the Cambridge Encyclopedia (main picture).

-The British rock band Joy Division included the image in a folder of reference material for their 1979 album Unknown Pleasures and it was subsequently chosen for the front cover.
+The British punk rock band Joy Division included the image in a folder of reference material for their 1979 album Unknown Pleasures and it was subsequently chosen for the front cover.
 The album would become a best-selling classic and the striking image is now known the world over.

-Quakers and Science
+Quakers And Science

 In 2013, Bell Burnell gave a lecture entitled A Quaker Astronomer Reflects: Can a Scientist Also Be Religious?
 The lecture addresses the often perceived friction between science and religion.